dhruvsharma11/MSE-433-module-1/README.md

 **Step 1: Open the Notebook in Your IDE**

-Open `analysis.ipynb` in VS Code, Cursor, or any IDE with Jupyter support.
+Open `analysis.ipynb` in your preferred IDE.

 **Step 2: Select Python Interpreter**

 - Click on the kernel/interpreter selector (usually in top-right corner)
-- Select the Python interpreter from your `venv` environment
+- Select the Python interpreter from your `venv` environment that you activated
 - Should show: `venv (Python 3.x.x)`

 **Step 3: Run All Cells**